eric-p-hutchins/code-dream/README.md

 TODO
 ----

+* Write tests, specifically around parsing themes properly, but look for other things to verify
+    * Write a little contrived emacs theme and verify that the output of `theme.el` matches what you expect

+* In the fading-in effect, don't just make it translucent but merge the color with the background color (still at full opacity) before drawing so that it blocks what's behind it, like fog
+    * This may require ditching the idea of creating textures up-front and instead somehow getting a "glyph" or some kind of shape that can be drawn in any given color, so that the color can be computed at draw-time without performance issues

+* Respect bold attribute in themes.

 * Try different methods of creating GIF color maps:
     * Collect stats of colors used in every frame
         * Initialize a `48M * sizeof(long)` array indexed by color value